-This model reflects how we think about donor-funded programs, based on work across energy and climate initiatives in Asia, Latin America, and the Caribbean.
+This model reflects how Momentum thinks about donor-funded programs under those conditions.
+It is based on work across energy and climate initiatives in Asia, Latin America, and the Caribbean, and on patterns observed across multi-partner environments over the past fifteen years.
 It is not exhaustive.
-It captures patterns that tend to hold in practice across the programs we have been involved in or observed.
+It captures a dynamic that tends to hold in practice across most of the programs we have been involved in or observed.

 The pattern that tends to hold